 - Food contamination or food poisoning

-If you have slipped and fallen or if you have been the victim of a crime at a hotel, it is important that you contact the authorities.
+If you have slipped and fallen or been the victim of a crime at a hotel, you must contact the authorities.
 If you have been seriously injured, call 911.
 If a criminal act was involved, make sure you file a police report.
-This not only ensures that you get your account of the incident into the report but also serves as proof later that the incident did occur and that you were injured or suffered a loss as a result of the incident.
+This not only ensures that you get your account of the incident into the report but also serves as proof later that the incident did occur and that you were injured or suffered a loss due to the incident.
 Do not ignore this step.
 It could prove costly when you file your premises liability claim.

 Contact the Hotel's Management

 If you have, for example, slipped or tripped and injured yourself, do not feel ashamed or embarrassed.
 Likely, it was not your fault.
 Report the incident and what you believe caused it to an employee.
 Ideally, file a report with the hotel’s manager.

 If you leave or fail to report the incident, the defendant may later deny that such an incident happened.
 When you report the incident, make sure that an incident report is prepared.
 Most importantly, make sure that you get a copy of that report.
 Ensure you maintain a file documenting all communications with the hotel or its representatives.